Advisory Board, Ex-Officio Member

-The timing for returning to public radio has been great for Randy.
-The community and commitment to credible information the public radio listener supports is critical and refreshing as heritage commercial news/talk stations have become hyperbolic and the commercial journalism business model struggles.
+Randy relishes the return to public media.
+The community and commitment to credible information the public radio listener supports is critical and refreshing as commercial journalism model has contracted.
 Eccles confesses, "It's great to be a news junkie at Springfield's top radio news operation."

 Randy moved from Arizona where he was the promotions director and assistant program director for KTAR News 92.3 and KTAR Sports 620.
 He worked with the news and talk shows and with almost all the market sports teams: Diamondbacks, Suns, Cardinals, and Sun Devils.
 He also enjoyed working with spring training and the Fiesta Bowl.
 A favorite fundraiser for charity was the annual staff stage performance of the radio play of Dickens' A Christmas Carol usually starring the tallest athlete in town as the Ghost of Christmas Yet to Come.